 a computer controlled add-on to the original Scanlock.

-In the mid-1980s, Tracey began loosing interest in
+In the mid-1980s, Tracey gradually lost interest in

-Lansing Bagnall, was investing too little in development,
+Lansing Bagnall – was investing too little money in development,

 and way too much in management.